Flutterwave/rave-joomla-payment-forms/readme.md

 * __Go live__ - (Optional) Choose to use the live account when you are ready to go live (Must be set to Yes for Production).
 Default: NO.
 * __Modal Title__ - (Optional) Customize the title of the Pay Modal.
 Default is RAVE CHECKOUT.
 * __Modal Logo__ - (Optional) Customize the logo on the Pay Modal.
 Upload logo to media and select.
 Default is Rave logo.
 * __Success Redirect URL__ - (Optional) The URL the user should be redirected to after a successful payment.
-Enter a full url (with 'http').
+Enter a full URL (with 'http').
 Default: "".
 * __Failed Redirect URL__ - (Optional) The URL the user should be redirected to after a failed payment.
-Enter a full url (with 'http').
+Enter a full URL (with 'http').
 Default: "".
 * __Charge Currency__ - (Optional) The currency the user is charged.
 Default: "NGN".
 * __Disable module style__ - (Optional) Disables styles from the module and uses template's style instead.
 * __Weekly Plan ID__ - (Optional) The ID of the weekly payment plan interval set on your Rave dashboard.